tallcyberguy/opensoc/README.md

 # Virtual Security Operations Center (VSOC) on Hetzner Cloud

 This repository contains the infrastructure-as-code (IaC) and documentation for our VSOC deployed on Hetzner Cloud.
-This setup provides
+This setup provides :
 - Real-time threat monitoring
 - Incident response capabilities
--Log aggregation for our internal network.
+- Log aggregation for our internal network

 ## Architecture

 Key components include: